 Layers are the contents of a map.
 They include a wide range of information about people, the earth, life, and so on, and are composed of imagery, tiles, features, and more.
 To add layers to a map, sign in to your organization and open Map Viewer.
 You can search for public layers in ArcGIS Online, layers in your content or organization, and subscription layers from ArcGIS Marketplace.
-You can also add layers from a URL and from a file.
+You can also add layers from a URL.

 When you save a map, the layers you added are saved with it, and the map appears on the My Content tab of the Content page.